 Equipment and Contact Progression - Throughout The first two weeks of August, we will gradually increase the equipment that is worn and gradually increase contact.
 Your child will not enter full contact until we deem he/she is ready.
 All players must have a minimum number of non contact practices before they are allowed to join in a full contact practice.
 This is called contact progression.
 Players' practice attendance is monitored in order to make sure all players go through proper equipment and contact progression protocols.

-Too many August absences?
-If you miss too much of August, you may sit out the 1st and possibly second game for safety purposes.
-Players must have a minimum of at least 10 practices to participate in the first game.
-For every player that completes at least 10 practices, NSYF will then make a determination on each player as to whether that player is ready to play in a game.
+Too many July and August absences?
+If you miss too many practices, you may sit out the 1st and possibly second game for safety purposes.
+Players who do not have a minimum of at least 14 (out of 26) practices may not be eligible to participate in the first game.
+For every player that completes at least 14 practices, NSYF will then make a determination on each player as to whether that player is ready to play in a game.
+Attendance at July workouts/ practices will be considered when evaluating the number of practices.

 Practice Expectations - It is expected that your child is dressed, ready for practice, and on the field at the time his practice starts.
 Your child's practice will not go past 6:30 (Welles) or 6:45 (Warren).
 Practices end at those times every practice.
 If, because of commute and/or school end times, you can't be at practice by the designated start time, your child can absolutely still participate but you must let us know.